Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 Screen readers "sit" on top of another application, conveying its contents to the user through audio or braille.

 As many of those applications do not care too much about accessibility and present their content in non-semantical or other inadequate ways, screen readers try to compensate for this.
-In addition to this, many websites are coded poorly, and some screen readers even try to compensate for this.
+In addition, many websites are coded poorly, and some screen readers even try to compensate for this.

-While this works sometimes, it often results in strange behaviours.
+While this works sometimes, in other situations it results in strange behaviours.
 Thus, screen readers often are perceived as being buggy.

 To prevent bugs, it is best to follow established standards and best practices.